-Accounts receivable are presented net of allowance for doubtful accounts.
+Accounts receivable is presented net of allowance for doubtful accounts.
 YS Group reduces its accounts receivable by recording a bad debt allowance to account for the estimated impact of collection issues resulting from a client's inability or unwillingness to pay valid obligations to YS Group.
 YS Group determines the adequacy of allowance for doubtful accounts based on individual account analysis, historical collection trend, and best estimate of specific losses on individual exposures.
 YS Group establishes an allowance for doubtful accounts when there is objective evidence that YS Group may not be able to collect amounts due.
 Accounts receivable balances are written off after all collection efforts have been exhausted.

-Advance to Suppliers
+Advance to Suppliers, net

-Advance to suppliers is amounts advanced to vendors or suppliers for providing raw materials to YS Group.
+Advance to suppliers represent amounts advanced to vendors or suppliers for providing raw materials to YS Group.
 The suppliers usually require advance payments when YS Group orders materials and the advance will be utilized to offset YS Group's actual payment obligations.
-These amounts advanced are unsecured, noninterest bearing and generally short term in nature.
+These amounts advanced are unsecured, non-interest bearing and generally short term in nature.
 YS Group will reduce its advance to suppliers by recording an allowance that approximates the extent of the advance that may not be realizable during the procurement process.
-YS Group did not record any allowance against its advance to suppliers as of September 30, 2022 or March 31, 2022.
+YS Group recorded nil, nil and RMB54,870 allowance against its advance to suppliers as of March 31, 2021, 2022 and 2023.